 For some strange reason, a lot of students, parents and even teachers have the idea in their head that learning isn’t fun.
 I have spoken to a lot of parents recently who are reluctant to start introducing their kids to educational skills before they go to school because they want their kids “to have fun and just be kids.”
 This is certainly a valid concern; it is important that the early years of a child’s life before school are carefree and fun.
 At this age, children develop through play and exploration, and it is vital that they do so in a low-pressure environment.

 But why do we assume that having fun is somehow the opposite of learning?
 Why do so many parents assume that helping their child learn to read, write and do maths at a young age can’t be a fun, enjoyable and playful activity.
 While children certainly don’t enjoy completing repetitive activities, being lectured to, feeling confused or being put under pressure to achieve, all children love to learn new things.
 Think of how much children enjoy discovering new words when they are learning to talk, how much joy they get from meeting a new friend or learning a new game; this is because young children understand that learning is fun!
 Because of this, the years before your child starts school are the best possible time for you to build productive habits of learning together.

 The most valuable thing you can do for your child before they begin school is to reinforce the idea that learning is fun; whether you are teaching them basic reading or writing skills, introducing them to mathematics or teaching them about the world around them, you should always remember that, for them, learning is, and always should be, an exciting experience of play and discovery.
-In our next blog post, we’ll give you 4 great ways of doing so!

 Thanks for reading!
 If you would like to help your child develop valuable goal setting skills, then click here to download our FREE goal setting guide.